FY2022

 ■Date and time

-first- and second-year high school students attending Kyoto
+About 10 first- and second-year high school students attending Kyoto City High School (if there are many applicants, a lottery will be held)

-Participants will interview Kyoto university students and circles together with members of the Kyoto Student Public Relations Department, write articles for publication on the website "Kotokare", and present what they have learned from the interview at the results report meeting.
+Participants will interview university students and clubs in Kyoto together with members of the Kyoto Student Public Relations Department, write articles for publication on the website “Kotokare”, and present what they have learned from the interviews at the debriefing session.

-The interviewees and interviewees for fiscal 2022 are as follows.
+In fiscal 2022, the interviewees and interviewees are as follows.

-Kota Nakatani, a first-year student at Kyoto Municipal Horikawa High School, and Kanon Watanabe, a second-year student at Kyoto Municipal Saikyo High School, who applied for this project, participated in the Kyoto University Course.
+Mr. Kota Nakatani, a first-year student at Kyoto Municipal Horikawa High School, and Mr. Kanade Watanabe, a second-year student at Kyoto Municipal Saikyo High School, who applied for this project, participated in the Kyoto University Course.

 Participants heading to the interview destination

-On Saturday, October 22, high school students and members of the Kyoto Student Public Relations Department gathered at Campus Plaza Kyoto.
+On Saturday, October 22, high school students and members of the Kyoto Student Public Relations Department gathered at the venue, Campus Plaza Kyoto.

-After everyone introduced themselves, two high school students participated in the Kyoto University Course and took the Kyoto City Bus to the university.
-In the car, a member of the Kyoto Student Public Relations Department took the lead in talking about questions about high school studies and university life, and deepening exchanges.
+After everyone introduced themselves, the Kyoto University course, in which two high school students participated, took the Kyoto City Bus to the university.
+In the car, a member of the Kyoto Student Public Relations Department took the lead in talking about high school studies and questions about university life, and deepened exchanges.

-In addition, on this day of the Jidai Festival, I was able to experience the atmosphere of "Kyoto different from usual" in the procession that I saw through the window of the bus.
+In addition, on this day, it was the day of the Jidai Festival, and I was able to enjoy the atmosphere of “a different Kyoto” in the procession that I could see through the window of the bus.

-When I arrived at Kyoto University, I finally started my interview.
-Mr. Nakatani asks questions to the members of the Kyoto University Illusionist Research Group at a good pace, and Mr. Watanabe expands the topic from the answers and asks new questions.
-While meeting for the first time, we proceeded with the interview with a lively cooperative play.
+When I arrived at Kyoto University, it was time to start the interview.
+Mr. Nakatani asks questions to the members of the Kyoto University Magical Art Research Group at a good pace, and Mr. Watanabe expands the topic from the answers and asks new questions.
+Although it was the first time we met, we proceeded with the interview in a coordinated play.

 During the interview.

-On Saturday, November 19, about one month after the interview, the participants gathered at Campus Plaza Kyoto.
-Each of the three courses shared what kind of stories they heard and what they felt through the interviews.
+On Saturday, November 19, about a month after the interview, the participants gathered at Campus Plaza Kyoto.
+Each of the three courses shared what they heard and what they felt through the interviews.

-Mr. Watanabe was surprised to hear the introduction and talk of the Kyoto University Magic Circle (Kyoto University Magic Circle KUMA), and summarized the photos of the day on PowerPoint and reported on it.
+Mr. Watanabe reported that he was surprised to hear the introduction and talk of the Kyoto University Magic Circle KUMA, and that he summarized the photos of the day in PowerPoint.

-Even in high school, Watanabe creates materials in PowerPoint.
-They were not afraid to report at the debriefing session surrounded by university students and secretariat staff.
+Even in high school, Watanabe uses PowerPoint to create materials.
+He was not afraid to report to the debriefing session surrounded by university students and secretariat staff.

-The Kyoto Student Public Relations Department members were amazed by the advanced technique of drawing participants into the talk, sometimes with jokes, and the high quality of the materials.
-In addition, Mr. Watanabe expressed his gratitude many times, saying, "Thank you very much for this opportunity."
+The Kyoto Student Public Relations Department was amazed by the high quality of the materials and the advanced techniques for drawing the participants into the talks, sometimes with jokes.
+In addition, Mr./Ms. Watanabe expressed his gratitude many times, saying, “Thank you very much for this opportunity.”

-Ms. Nakatani commented, "I deepened my understanding of the university" and "I enjoyed the work of summarizing the knowledge I gained from the interview in the form of an article."
+Ms. Nakatani commented, “I was able to deepen my understanding of the university” and “I enjoyed the work of summarizing the knowledge I gained through the interview in the form of an article.”

-In addition, there were reports from the Ritsumeikan University Course and the Doshisha University Course that we realized only because we interviewed them from the student's perspective, and we were able to share the new appeal of the three universities.
+In addition, the reports from the Ritsumeikan University Course and the Doshisha University Course also included stories that I noticed because I interviewed them from the perspective of the students, and I was able to share the new charms of the three universities.

-After the presentation, we played card games and chatted.
-The worries that high school students currently have about studying and taking entrance exams are all about "I understand, there was such a time" for university students who have experienced it earlier.
-Although the time between the two high school students was limited, by working with university students, they seemed to be able to feel the image of university life and the reality of becoming university students.
+After the presentation, we deepened our interaction through card games and chatting.
+For university students who have experienced it before, the worries that high school students currently have about studying and taking exams are all “I know, there was such a time.”
+Although the two high school students had a limited amount of time, they seemed to be able to get a real sense of what university life is like and what it is like to be a university student by working with university students.

-The "Kotokale High School Student Project" was the first challenge for students to be responsible for everything from planning to operation as part of the Kyoto Student Public Relations Department.
-The project members commented, "It was difficult, but I was happy that the high school students participated," and "I would like to make use of this experience to come up with a better plan," and it was an opportunity for us to grow as a student organization.
+The “Kotokare High School Student Project” was the first time that students were in charge of everything from planning to operation as the Kyoto Student Public Relations Department.
+The project members commented, “It was difficult, but I was glad that the high school students participated,” and “I want to make use of this experience to come up with a better plan,” and it was an opportunity for us to grow as a student organization.

-Please click here for an article written by Mr. Watanabe, Ms. Nakatani, and a member of the Kyoto Student Public Relations Department.
+Click here to read the article written by Mr. Watanabe, Mr. Nakatani, and the Kyoto Student Public Relations Department.

-A high school student from Kyoto interviewed the Kyoto University Illusionist Research Society!
+A high school student from Kyoto interviewed the Kyoto University Miracle Research Group!

-The Kyoto Student Public Relations Department is looking for members to work with us!
+The Kyoto Student Public Relations Club is looking for members to work with us!

-Kotokare, a website planned, operated, and managed by students attending universities in Kyoto, will convey the appeal of university life in Kyoto to junior high and high school students nationwide.
-Our mission is to make junior high and high school students want to attend a university in Kyoto.
+The website “Kotokare”, which is planned, operated, and managed by students attending universities in Kyoto, will convey the charm of university life in Kyoto to junior high and high school students nationwide.
+Our mission is to make junior high and high school students want to go to university in Kyoto.

 University students in Kyoto, why don’t you demonstrate your ideas, passion, and teamwork as the initiators of this project?